Skip to main content

 Grants with auto provisioning

 dbt 1.2 introduced the capability to grant/revoke access using the grants configuration option.
-In dbt-sqlserver, you can additionally set auto_provision_aad_principals to true in your model configuration if you are using Azure Active Directory authentication with an Azure SQL Database or Azure Synapse Dedicated SQL Pool.
+In dbt-sqlserver, you can additionally set auto_provision_aad_principals to true in your model configuration if you are using Microsoft Entra ID authentication with an Azure SQL Database or Azure Synapse Dedicated SQL Pool.

-This will automatically create the Azure Active Directory principal inside your database if it does not exist yet.
-Note that the principals need to exist in your Azure Active Directory, this just makes them available to use in your database.
+This will automatically create the Microsoft Entra ID principal inside your database if it does not exist yet.
+Note that the principals need to exist in your Microsoft Entra ID, this just makes them available to use in your database.

 Principals are not removed again when they are removed from the grants configuration.